 What makes us different

-Wellington epitomises the spirit of adventure, and integral to this is a belief in the educative powers of the great outdoors.
+Wellington College epitomises the spirit of adventure, and integral to this is a belief in the educative powers of the great outdoors.
 Outdoor education brings opportunities for collaboration, for risk-taking and failing fast – all of which build resilience for life beyond school.
 During the afternoon, the College grounds come alive with the sounds of runners and mountain-bikers; cadets criss-cross the various pathways, while service groups discuss plans for hedgehog rescues and healing gardens.
-The Kingsleys sees 1000 students and staff taking part in a mass run through the College grounds, culminating in a plunge through Swan lake.
+Every year, the Kingsleys sees 1,000 students and staff taking part in a mass run through the College grounds, culminating in a plunge through Swan Lake.